-The project, which will run until September 2018 and is one of nine national pilot studies, funded by Historic England, to explore how the heritage sector might more fruitfully engage with ‘natural capital’ and ‘ecosystem services’ approaches by looking in detail at the heritage associated with particular environmental contexts.
-The aim of the overall project is to explore how the historic environment might be better included in these approaches contribute to developing guidelines.
+This project was one of nine national pilot studies, funded by Historic England, to explore how the heritage sector might more fruitfully engage with ‘natural capital’ and ‘ecosystem services’ approaches by looking in detail at the heritage associated with particular environmental contexts.
+The aim of the overall project was to explore how the historic environment might be better included in these approaches and contribute to developing guidelines.

 ‘Natural capital’ is defined as the world’s stock of natural resources, which includes geology, soils, air, water and all living organisms.
 ‘Ecosystem services’ are the many and varied benefits that humans freely gain from the natural environment and from properly functioning ecosystems.

 The Blackdown Hills Area of Outstanding Natural Beauty (AONB) has a suite of special qualities that together make it unique and outstanding, underpinning its designation as a nationally important protected landscape (designated in 1991).
 An extensive and connected field boundary network is one of special qualities that underpin its designation.

 The Blackdown Hills AONB case study, An integrated approach to valuing environmental capital and services (boundaries and linear landscape features), explores the historic landscape character of the AONB, looking at the pattern of fields, boundaries and linear landscape features of this ‘everyday’ but extremely special farmed and managed landscape.
 It considers the heritage assets that are integral to these patterns (e.g. prehistoric enclosures, parish boundaries) and those that are regularly associated with them (e.g. orchards within former extractive pits; veteran hedgerow trees and catch-meadow irrigation systems).
 The case study looks at the landscape as a provider of different and varied ecosystem services.